 The Bucs bounced back a few days later in Duncan with Randy Horswell scoring in sudden death overtime to give Esquimalt a 5-4 win over Cowichan Valley.

 Shupe’s Langley Eagles returned to Esquimalt in November with similar results to their first meeting.
 The line of Dale Brisco, Randy Taylor and Darrell Pederson dominated the game as they combined for 13 points.
-Brisco and Taylor each scored three times while Pederson earned five assists on their way to an 8-6 victory in front of 400 fans.
+Brisco and Taylor each scored three times while Pederson notched five assists on their way to an 8-6 victory in front of 400 fans.

 In early December, Wayne Bianchin shot down rumours that he was going to leave the team to coach the Nanaimo Islanders.
 Nanaimo got off to a good start, but the first-year WHL franchise was going through major problems on and off the ice.
 Former Cowichan Valley Capitals coach Doug Harding was eventually hired by the Islanders.

 On December 13th, New Westminster defeated Esquimalt 6-2 in a bizarre contest that saw seven players kicked out of the game for standing in the wrong place.
 Late in the third period, a minor scuffle ensued with the referee ordering players back to their benches.
-When seven Esquimalt players only moved to the blue line near their bench, the referee served them all game misconducts.
-Bianchin was kicked out minutes later when he tried to send his backup goalkeeper, Karl Landry, to serve a bench minor.
+When seven Esquimalt players only moved to the blue line near their bench, the referee issued them all game misconducts.
+Bianchin was kicked out minutes later when he tried to send his backup goalkeeper, Karl Landry, to serve the bench minor.
 After the game, the Times-Colonist described Midgley as “steaming mad”.
 A frustrated Midgley said the referee “did an incompetent job” and asked BCJHL President Fred Page for an official review of the game.
 (5)

 Just before Christmas, the Buccaneers announced two upcoming home games at the end of the month have been shifted to Nanaimo.
 The Buccaneers said the change had nothing to do with the poor attendance in Esquimalt.
 The reason for the first change is to allow players time off for Christmas and the second game was moved to avoid a conflict with the Cougars who were playing that night.